George Steptoe Washington

-George Steptoe Washington (August 17, 1771 – January 10, 1809) was a Virginia planter and militia officer who died at the age of 37 of tuberculosis.
+George Steptoe Washington (August 17, 1771 – January 10, 1809) was an American planter and militia officer.
 He was a nephew of the first President of the United States George Washington, and one of the late President's seven executors.
 He was the grandfather of Eugenia Scholay Washington (1838–1900) who founded the lineage societies Daughters of the American Revolution and Daughters of the Founders and Patriots of America.
+He died at the age of 37 of tuberculosis.

 Early life and education

 George Steptoe Washington was born August 17, 1771, at Harewood, his father's plantation in Berkeley County, Virginia (now Jefferson County in West Virginia).
 He was the fourth of seven children (but the eldest surviving son) born to Samuel Washington and his fourth wife, Anne Steptoe, and like his father, would ultimately die young of tuberculosis.

 George Steptoe Washington was named for his uncle, President George Washington, while his middle name reflected his maternal heritage.
 The family also included four brothers and two sisters (as well as several half-brothers and sisters): Ferdinand Washington (1767–1788), Frederick Augustus Washington (1768–1769), Lucinda Washington (1769–1770), Lawrence Augustine Washington (1774–1824), Harriet Washington (1776–1822), and Thomas Washington (1778–1838).

 After their father's death, he and brother Lawrence Augustine and sister Harriet, went to live with their uncle George Washington.
 The future president paid for him and his brother to be educated at Georgetown academy, According to historian Ron Chernow, "they were wild and uncontrollable and a constant trial to Washington".

 G.S.
 Washington studied law in Philadelphia with Edmund Randolph, and later briefly served as his uncle's secretary. who sent letters of encouragement and, occasionally of reproof.